 3. When R-22 equipment is no longer available HWA will replace the failed system with R-410A equipment.

-4. Home warranty plans do not typically cover the modifications required to upgrade A/C or Heat Pump systems to R-410A refrigerant.
-HWA offers R-410A modification coverage on every contract and with this coverage, up to $500 can be used to upgrade the system.
+4. HWA offers R-410A modification coverage on every contract (excludes AllStar and AppliancePlus plans) and with this coverage, up to $1,000 can be used to upgrade the system.

 Note: The price of these phased out coolants and R-22 system parts will continue to rise as their availability decreases, and may take longer to acquire.